In Defense of New Year’s Resolutions (and Why NOW Is the Time to Declare Yours)

 I know: New Year’s resolutions aren’t exactly fashionable these days.

-Far cooler than telling someone about your resolution for 2013 is to go around quoting stats about how ineffective they are, and how many well-intentioned self-promises are forgotten by the end of January every year.
+Far cooler than telling someone about your resolution for 2020 is to go around quoting stats about how ineffective they are, and how many well-intentioned self-promises are forgotten by the end of January each year.

 Or you can point out that January 1st is arbitrary, just as good (or bad) as any other day to start something new.